Content of the Master's Program

 Bachelor's degree in Book and Reading Studies (BA) or a closely related bachelor program.

-The following module manual has been in effect for the Master's program in book and reading studies since the winter term 2018/19: Modulhandbuch MA BuWi_2021.
+This module manual is currently in effect for the Master's program in book and reading studies: Modulhandbuch MA BuWi_2021.

 It informs you about the study contents, the course forms and the structure of the study program.